falent/googleHomeAssistantExpressNodeJS/README.md

 When you finish your developing you can easily upload your code to any https server.
 At the end of this tutorial we will show you how to do it with Heroku.
 After that you can publish your first skill.
 Of course our solution will work with any Https node.js server provider (AWS, Azure, Openshift etc. ) :)

 ## Requirements
+As it was mentioned at the beginning we will work with docker.
+You need also an google account

 ### Docker installation
 #### Linux
 https://docs.docker.com/install/linux/docker-ce/ubuntu/
 #### Windows
 https://store.docker.com/editions/community/docker-ce-desktop-windows

-You need a google account:
+### Google Account
 https://accounts.google.com/signup/v2/webcreateaccount?hl=en-GB&flowName=GlifWebSignIn&flowEntry=SignUp

+## Model Interaction Configuration

 We will use dialogFlow and google actions to configure our interaction model and publish it for google assistant.

 ### I. Google Actions
-An action is a voice programm (voice skill) that extends the functionality of the Google Assistant.
-In the web interface  you create a project that bundles all your actions.Each action in the google actions directory has an invocation name.
-With the invocation name users can start your action.
-In our case we created a weather action (skill) and we can start it by saying "Hey google, talk to my bike buddy".
-After that google will call your fulfillment to start a conversation with the user.
-The fulfilment is based upon your deployed web application  or it is in total configured with the google web interfaces google actions and dialogflow.
-The interactions are transformed from audio to text and backward till a conversation between the user and google assistant reaches its end.
+An action in this case you can imagine as a voice programm (voice skill) that extends the functionality of the Google Assistant .Each has an invocation name.
+With the invocation name you can start your action.
+In our case we are creating a weather action (skill) and we can start it by saying "Hey google, talk to <your defined invocation name>".
+After that google will call your external fulfillment to start a conversation with the user.
+The fulfilment is based upon your deployed web application  or it can be totally configured with google actions and dialogflow.

+The interactions voice interactions are transformed from audio to text and backward till a conversation between the user and google assistant reaches its end.

 ![https://codelabs.developers.google.com/codelabs/actions-1/img/dbd725edb3a93e79.png](https://codelabs.developers.google.com/codelabs/actions-1/img/dbd725edb3a93e79.png)
 Source: https://codelabs.developers.google.com/codelabs/actions-1/img/dbd725edb3a93e79.png